wpwupingwp/OGU/README.md

 records in GenBank.
 Hence, we strongly recommend using "-taxon" instead.

 ### Divide
-Options used for converting GenBank file to fasta files.
+Options used for converting GenBank files to fasta files.

 `-no_divide`: If set, it will analyse the whole sequence instead of the divided fragments.
 By default, BarcodeFinder divides one GenBank record into